dmeyers83/Text-Info-Systems-Project/README.md

 <br/>

 Reverse Resume uses Latent Dirichlet Allocation (LDA) to create its topic model.
 As such, we perform a principle component analysis (PCA) of the topic coverage to provide some idea as to how each topic varies from one another.
+The size of the bubbles in the chart is determined based on the number of job postings for a given topic.

 <p align="center">
 <img src="./static/pca_bubble_chart.png" width="700">